Winter Course Starts ~ April 15, 2015

 Unit 5: Stages of Development – Conception through Age Six

 The child’s development follows a path of successive stages of independence, and our knowledge of this must guide us in our behavior towards him. – Maria Montessori

 In this unit we delve more deeply into the stages of development, from prenatal period to the unconscious absorbent mind of the first three years, the conscious absorbent mind from three to six and then the reasoning mind that takes precedence after the age of six or seven.
 We will look at the characteristics of each stage all the way up through teens and examine the implications of each in the preparation of the environment and your teaching practice.
 We also include some great supporting resources for your further study.

 Unit 6: Stages of Development – Age Six through Early Adulthood

 By helping the child, we become servers and collaborators with that nature which is creating him and we find that his whole program of studies has already been laid down. - Maria Montessori

 In Unit 6, we discuss the sensitive periods and the expansive mind of the six- to twelve-year-old, the vision of the universe we offer as curriculum and a brief examination of the mind of the twelve- to eighteen-year-old.

 We are pleased to welcome you to this journey of examining the stages of development of the young child.
 Maria Montessori’s profound understanding provides us with a clear and sure path to follow as we accompany the child in his development.
 We know this information will prove of practical use to you.

 PARENT SPECIAL: Both parents will find this course invaluable in making decisions ab0ut raising your child.
-So, we are offering our Child Development course to both parents for the price of one registration.
+We are offering our Child Development Course to both parents for the price of one registration.